113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dl>
    <dt>-r <i>REPO_NAME</i> (optional)</dt>
-   <dd>List only the plugins in specified repository.</dd>
+   <dd>List only the plug-ins in specified repository.</dd>
    </dl>

 <strong>Examples</strong>:

-List all plugins in all added repositories:
+List all plug-ins in all added repositories:

 ```
 bluemix plugin repo-plugins
 ```

-List all plugins in the `bluemix-repo` repository:
+List all plug-ins in the `bluemix-repo` repository:

 ```
 bluemix plugin repo-plugins -r bluemix-repo